 The transaction is a highly granular, nine-month revolving securitisation of auto loan receivables originated by Banco Cetelem, S.A.U. to Spanish individual borrowers.
-As of the cut-off date of 5 June 2025, the underlying portfolio consists of 88,818 monthly-paying, French-amortising auto loan receivables contracts granted to 88,315 private individual borrowers domiciled in Spain.
-The underlying contracts finance the purchase of new (47.8%), semi-new (used registered up to 48 months) (22.0%), and used (10.4%) cars, motorcycles (10.4%) and recreational vehicles (9.5%).
-The portfolio's weighted average seasoning and remaining time to maturity are 1.5y and 6.2y, respectively.
-The issuer is not exposed to residual value risk, as there are no loans with residual value in the securitised pool sold to the issuer.
+As of the cut-off date of 5 May 2025, the underlying portfolio consists of 88,165 monthly-paying, French-amortising auto loan receivables contracts granted to 87,680 private individual borrowers domiciled in Spain.
+The underlying contracts finance the purchase of new (47.9%), semi-new (used registered up to 48 months) (22.0%), and used (10.5%) cars, motorcycles (10.2%) and recreational vehicles (9.4%).
+The portfolio's weighted average seasoning and remaining time to maturity are 1.5y and 6.3y, respectively.
+The issuer will not be exposed to residual value risk, as there will be no loans with residual value in the securitised pool to be sold to the issuer.

-The main structural features are: i) an initial level of credit enhancement from subordination of 15.51%, 11.25%, 7.25%, 4.51%, 2.00% and 1.25% for class A, B, C, D, E and F notes, respectively; ii) excess spread of 3.9%, measured as the difference between the portfolio's yield and the weighted average cost of the rated notes, hedge costs and assumed senior costs; iii) separate waterfalls during the pre-enforcement period for interest and principal with an initial pro-rata amortisation mechanism post revolving period which turns to sequential amortisation upon certain conditions being satisfied; iv) principal deficiency ledgers for all classes of notes; v) two interest rate swaps entered with Banco Cetelem to mitigate the interest rate risk as the underlying contracts pay a fixed monthly rate and the notes a floating monthly rate; vi) principal redirection to cover revenue shortfall, vii) a liquidity reserve funded at closing date from the proceeds of the liquidity reserve loan provided by Banco Cetelem and covering 1.5% of the rated notes' principal balance, floored at 0.6% of the rated notes' original principal balance, as long as class F notes are still outstanding.
+The main structural features are: i) an initial level of credit enhancement from subordination of 15.5%, 11.3%, 7.3%, 4.5%, 2.0% and 1.3.% for class A, B, C, D, E and F notes, respectively; ii) gross excess spread of 3.5%, measured as the difference between the portfolio's yield and the weighted average cost of the rated notes, hedge costs and assumed senior costs; iii) separate waterfalls during the pre-enforcement period for interest and principal with an initial pro-rata amortisation mechanism post revolving period which turns to sequential amortisation upon certain conditions being satisfied; iv) principal deficiency ledgers for all classes of notes; v) two interest rate swaps to be entered with Banco Cetelem to mitigate the interest rate risk as the underlying contracts pay a fixed monthly rate and the notes a floating monthly rate; vi) principal redirection to cover revenue shortfall, vii) a liquidity reserve to be funded at closing date from the proceeds of the liquidity reserve loan to be provided by Banco Cetelem and covering 1.5% of the rated notes' principal balance, floored at 0.6% of the rated notes' original principal balance, as long as class F notes are still outstanding.

-The noteholders are exposed to the following key counterparties: i) Banco Cetelem S.A.U. as originator, seller, servicer, liquidity reserve loan provider, swap counterparty and start-up loan provider; ii) BNP Paribas, S.A., Sucursal en España as issuer account bank and paying agent; iii) BNP Paribas, S.A. as swap guarantor; and iv) Intermoney Titulización S.G.F.T, S.A. as management company of the issuer.
+The noteholders will be exposed to the following key counterparties: i) Banco Cetelem S.A.U. as originator, seller, servicer, liquidity reserve loan provider, swap counterparty and start-up loan provider; ii) BNP Paribas, S.A., Sucursal en España as issuer account bank and paying agent; iii) BNP Paribas, S.A. as swap guarantor; and iv) Intermoney Titulización S.G.F.T, S.A. as management company of the issuer.